prakashmirji/hcp-ansible/README.md

   - I as a k8s admin wants to create and manage tenants

 ### Pre-reqs
-        - Linux machine with ansible 2.9.x and python3.8.2 ( tested with these versions but mightt work other versions too)
+        - Linux machine with ansible 2.9.x and python3.8.2 ( tested with these versions but might work with other versions too)
         - 5 nodes with centos 7.6 or up or RHEL ( not tested on SLES)
         - epicctl tool
 ### How to setup your development env